Learning the meanings of function words from grounded language using a visual question answering model: Experiment 3: The effect of frequency on learning

 \subsection{Results}

-\paragraph{AND - OR} These words have a very uneven distribution in the training data, with \textit{and} being much more prominent than \textit{or} in children's input.
-Figure \ref{fig:andor-over-exp3} shows the overall performance of the models on each of these probes in non-ambiguous questions (i.e. excluding OR questions in $\alpha \land \beta$ contexts).
+\paragraph{AND - OR} Figure \ref{fig:andor-over-exp3} compares the overall performance of the models on each of these probes in non-ambiguous questions (i.e. excluding OR questions in $\alpha \land \beta$ contexts) in experiment 1 with the original CLEVR dataset frequencies and the current experiment with CHILDES-like relative frequencies.
+These words have a very uneven distribution in the subsampled CLEVR version like CHILDES, \textit{and} being much more prominent than \textit{or} in children's input.
 Interestingly, even with this frequency imbalance, models seem to do quite well on both our AND and OR semantic probes, suggesting that even with a reduced number of training examples containing \textit{or}, they are still learning a reasonable representation for this word that allows them to generalize its meaning to unseen contexts.

-This observation is confirmed when we consider models' mean accuracy as a function of the answer type expected, `yes' or `no', where OR probe performance is eventually about the same regardless of context, Figure \ref{fig:andor-byans-exp3}.
-As for the AND probe, the models seem to be performing better than they were in experiment 1, though we still see an imbalance in performance between `yes' answer contexts and `no' answer contexts, where the model struggles more in the former.
+This observation is confirmed when we consider the current models' mean F1 score by answer type, `yes' or `no', where OR probe performance is the same regardless of context, Figure \ref{fig:andor-byans-exp3}.
+As for the AND probe, models seem to be performing as it did in experiment 1, struggling more in contexts requiring `yes' as an answer.

 In the case of ambiguous OR questions, in $\alpha \land \beta$ contexts, models clearly prefer inclusive answers; we see no rise in exclusive interpretations like the one seen in experiment 1, see Figure \ref{fig:or-exin-exp3}.